 A two-hour nap or rest time is provided following lunch.
-Naptime for Elephant room runs from approximately 12:00p.m. to 2:30p.m. and from 1:00p.m. to 3:00p.m. for Koala, Tiger and the Pre-K (Cheetah) Room.
+Naptime for Elephant room runs from approximately 12:30 pm to 2:30 pm and from 1:00 pm to 3:00pm for Koala, Tiger and the Pre-K (Cheetah) Rooms.
 LVCC supplies individual cots.
-A crib sized sheet and blanket (small individual pillow optional) are brought from home.
+A crib sized sheet and blanket are brought from home.
 All bedding is sent home on Friday, or the last day of attendance for the week, to be washed and returned the beginning of the next week.
 Please be sure to label all bedding.